tock/design-explorations/typed_syscall_data/README.md

 Pros:

-1. No more manually casting everything to a `u32`/`usize` to invoke Command or an upcall; any casting necessary will be handled by the core syscall layer (or code generator).
+1. No more manually casting non-numeric types to a `u32`/`usize` to invoke Command or an upcall; any casting necessary will be handled by the core syscall layer (or code generator).
 1. Type safety: If there is a type mismatch between what userspace expects a syscall to use and what the syscall actually uses, that will be caught (by the kernel for arguments and by the userspace library for return values)